 What makes Hunter Employee Relations different?

-• We provide close guidance to our clients through the legal minefield of employee relations where you don’t know you’ve taken a wrong step until its too late.
+- We provide close guidance to our clients through the legal minefield of employee relations where you don’t know you’ve taken a wrong step until it's too late.

-• We will advise on a practical, cost effective, risk managed solution knowing we cannot remove all the risk.
+- We will advise on a practical, cost effective, risk managed solution knowing we cannot remove all the risk.

-• Our strong service focus has resulted in retaining many long-term clients that call us when they need us – NO lock in contracts or monthly retainers.
+- Our strong service focus has resulted in retaining many long-term clients that call us when they need us – NO lock in contracts or monthly retainers.

-• Expertise and experience that comes from over 30 years of practical employee relations and employment law experience across multiple industries.
+- Expertise and experience that comes from over 30 years of practical employee relations and employment law experience across multiple industries.

 "Michael has guided us through many complex industrial relations and employment law issues since 2008.
 This has included performance terminations, negotiation of several Enterprise Agreements and business restructuring resulting in redundancies.